 System 2 – Generation (KRR language model):

 A Kernel Ridge Regression model trained on 104 curated sentences (505-word vocabulary).
 It learns: Given the last 5 words, which word comes next?
-This is genuine prediction – the same task that GPT-4 solves, just with a kernel instead of a neural network.
+This is genuine prediction – the same core task that GPT-4 solves – but at a deliberately minimal scale: 505 words instead of billions of parameters.
+The small scale makes the mathematics visible.

 Why two systems?